pytorch/xla/docs/source/learn/xla-examples.md

 the CPU for tensor evaluation, which trigger device-host communication.
 This is not desirable, as it can slow down the code.
 In this particular case, we can avoid these calls by passing the index to the function directly.
-This will prevent the function from sending requests to the CPU, and will improve the performance of the code.
+This prevents unnecessary device-host communitation.
 Changes are available in [this](https://github.com/pytorch-tpu/diffusers/commit/0243d2ef9c2c7bc06956bb1bcc92c23038f6519d) commit.
 The code now is ready to be run on TPUs.

 ## Running on Multiple TPU Devices

-To use multiple TPU devices, you can use the `torch_xla.launch` function to spawn the function you ran on a single device to multiple devices.
+To use multiple TPU devices, use the `torch_xla.launch` function to run the function on multiple devices and sync when necessary.
 The `torch_xla.launch` function will start processes on multiple TPU devices and sync them when needed.
 This can be done by passing the `index` argument to the function that runs on a single device.
 For